|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 Consider the words of the Collect, “…God … keep us, … from all things that may hurt us; that we, being ready both in body and soul, may cheerfully accomplish those things which thou commandest …”

 The Collect asks God to keep us from the things that are bad for us and make our hearts ready so we can do the things He wants us to do; this ties perfectly with the Epistle and Gospel as almost always it does.
-Thomas Cramner was one smart man is all I have to say; how he managed to theme the collects around the unifying message of the Epistle and the Gospel is nothing short of brilliant.
+The message of the Collect, the Epistle and the Gospel can be summarized with stay away from things that will harm your spiritual and physical health and do things that are good for your health and be spiritually aware of what is going on.

 One word that intrigues me from Paul’s letter to the Ephesians is “circumspectly”; which when I looked it up meant “wary and unwilling to take risks.”
 I believe Paul meant that today we should not be taking risks with our faith, but walking in that which has been tried and true for over two thousand years.
 He means we should not compromise our belief in the Gospel.
-We cannot risk comprising the integrity of the faith, with newfangled New Age spirituality, as some of the liberal mega churches are wont to do.
-See the Episcopal Church and the Lutheran Churches of today for an example of this.
+We cannot risk comprising the integrity of the faith.
+Too many of the modern churches and the Protestant and Roman Catholic Churches today compromise the integrity of the faith to gain more power on this Earth.
+This is not when being a Church is supposed to be about.
+It is supposed to draw people closer to God, not away from Him.
 If God has not changed over the millennia, why would we change what we believe?

-Paul warns us against the dangers of drunkenness, but he does not mean never to drink wine, as some, (Puritans and certain Baptists, among others) would take, but rather have “moderation in all things”; which is a similar idea to what Paul says in 1 Corinthians 6:12, All things are lawful for me, but not all things are profitable.
+Paul in his Epistle warns us never to do drinking to excess, but to keep it in moderation.
+He does not mean never to drink wine, as some, (Puritans and certain Baptists, among others) would take, but rather have “moderation in all things”; which is a similar idea to what Paul says in 1 Corinthians 6:12, All things are lawful for me, but not all things are profitable.
 All things are lawful for me, but I will not be mastered by anything.
 Just because you can do something, like drinking or eating, does not mean you should do it to excess where it can cause you harm.
-He is warning against excesses in everything, and that we should do everything in a health dose of moderation.
+He is warning against excesses in everything, and that we should do everything in a healthy dose of moderation.
 Eating too much can cause you stomach problems, something we want to avoid.
 Drinking too much can cause serious issues, not the least of which is hangovers.
 The worst is drinking to death.

 This seems to be the unifying theme of both the Epistle and the Gospel for today.
-Rather than turn to the excesses of this world, Paul says we must turn to God and be filled with His Grace of the Holy Spirit.
-Making joyful noises to the Lord, be it in prayer or in song, and giving thanks always for all things to God.
+Keep everything we do in moderation and avoid excesses in anything.
+Rather than turn to the excesses of this world, Paul says we must turn to God and be filled with His Grace of the Holy Spirit; making joyful noises to the Lord, be it in prayer or in song and giving thanks always for all things to God.

 Giving thanks always to God should be one of our top priorities.
 More often than not we seem to forget who made us, who created the world we dwell in, who created the fantastic beasts on land and on the sea.
 It seems very strange we forget to thank God for all of these things, but we do.
 Making a joyful noise unto the Lord is part of how we can do this, besides prayer and thanksgiving.
 Be it through songs, happy declarations to the Lord or joyful worship, these are all ways we can send our joy unto our Lord.
 This is part of the reason it is important to say prayers like the Gloria in the prayer book with “liveliness”, we are expressing our praise and thanksgiving unto God, for having sent His Son down to save us from our wicked selves.
 This goes with the collects reminding we should do all things he has commanded us to do cheerfully.

 In our lives, we should be grateful to God more than we are.
-At least, I know I am often not thankful to Him, when I should be.
-I think we all suffer from that issue.
-That is the troublesome aspect of having free will, we so often exercise it, not to the Glory of God, but for our own means.
+We are too often not thinking of God’s role in our lives and only thinking of our own.
 We have to turn away from that temptation, and let the Holy Spirit in and guide us to thanking God for what He has done for us in our lives.

-The Gospel’s story troubled me for a long time, wondering why the King cast out a man, whose only error appeared to be that of the wrong clothes.
+The Gospel’s story was one that has puzzled me for a long time.
+Why would the King simply cast out a man whose only error appeared to be wearing the wrong set of clothes.
 When I thought about it more, and in many discussions, I found in days of old, wedding garments were furnished by the host.
 Thus, if one did not appear properly clothed it was because they intentionally chose not to be.
-This brought me to the realization the wrong clothes was Jesus’ metaphor for one who is not prepared for heaven, not walking in God, not filled with the Holy Spirit, and that is why he was cast out of the wedding (Implied to be heaven.
+This brought me to the realization the wrong clothes was Jesus’ metaphor for one who is not prepared for heaven, not walking with God, not filled with the Holy Spirit, and that is why he was cast out of the wedding (Implied to be heaven.
 And the King stands in for God in the tale.)
 He was not prepared to enter the great feast of heaven.
 His incorrect clothing is a metaphor for many in our lifetime who are not in a prepared state to enter heaven, as they have neither confessed nor repented of their sins to our Lord and have not accepted Him as our savior.

 The Collect, Epistle and Gospel tie together, laying out, detailing and reinforcing the same message ultimately.
 We have to be ready and willing to listen to God, and walk in God, and act with the Holy Spirit in us, in order to have the right “clothes” to enter into the kingdom of heaven.